 That’s all happened to me before!
 For the first 6 years of running my business, I offered custom stationery design to wedding clients, and the horror stories of letters disappearing in files, or invitations coming back different than the file I sent to the client…SO MANY MISTAKES.
 And let me tell you, because I shared an office with a print shop, SO MANY DESIGNERS have no clue how to properly set up their files for print.
 I’d overhear them talking about designer clients with the wrong file set up DAILY, and it wasn’t just beginner designers!
 We’re talkin’ well-seasoned designers.

-So, without further ado, here are the 5 mistakes every designer makes when preparing files for print:
+5 mistakes designers makes when preparing files for print

 1. Fonts aren’t outlined